dart-archive/www.dartlang.org/src/site/googleapis/index.markdown

 in the previous step.
 The client ID ends in apps.googeusercontent.com.

-* Run the program in Dart Editor.
+* In the top directory of the application, run `pub serve`.

-* Visit http://localhost:8080 in your browser window.
+* Visit http://localhost:8080 in a browser window.
+  After a little while, you'll see a built version of the app.

 * Click <strong>Authorize</strong>
 and accept the authorization on the page that appears.